-Workday HCM has turned out to be a backbone for many large enterprises across industry verticals.
-However Workday’s frequent releases along with the capability to configure and customize your business processes On The Go present unique challenges for HR and IT teams in ensuring that HR processes work smoothly end to end with each change or release.
-And enterprises have realized that they need a better testing approach to address the change and the involved operational risks.
+Workday HCM is a backbone for many large enterprises across industry verticals.
+However, Workday’s frequent releases along with the capability to configure and customize your business processes On The Go present unique challenges for HR and IT teams in ensuring that HR processes work smoothly end-to-end with each change or release.
+Enterprises have realized that they need a better testing approach to address the change and the involved operational risks.

 What is Workday Security Configuration Testing?

-In simple terms, workday security configuration defines what data your users can see when they log in, what business processes they can initiate or approve/reject.
-Obviously, this is done to ensure that tenant data is protected and visible to the authenticated users only.
+In simple terms, Workday Security Configuration defines what data your users can see when they log in and what business processes they can initiate or approve/reject.
+This is done to ensure that tenant data is protected and visible to authenticated users only.
 Workday’s security configuration is arranged on the basis of the user’s role, categorized in three sections: Role-Base, User-Based, and Standard-Worker.
-So essentially, testing Workday’s security configuration means testing on every user and role (respectively) against the pre-assigned permissions.
+Essentially, testing Workday’s security configuration means testing on every user and role (respectively) against the pre-assigned permissions.

 The security baseline of the available actions and field permissions is the most important point to test against changes that are made during the change management.
 The teams should perform regular tests to ensure that respective security group retains the assigned available actions and field permissions to access the key objects within the span of control.

-Testing regular updates (or changes) in the ongoing releases of the Workday application is a time-consuming activity, for example, validating the group on the barometer of change in actions and fields.
-Managing, such intended changes to security configurator often becomes a complicated and cumbersome task.
-Hence, such scenarios need to be tested for the comprehensive coverage of the test cases.
+Testing regular updates (or changes) in the ongoing releases of the Workday application is a time-consuming activity.
+For example, validating the group on the barometer of change in actions and fields can be unwieldy.
+Managing such intended changes to security configurator often becomes a complicated and cumbersome task.
+Such scenarios need to be tested for the comprehensive coverage of the test cases.

 Challenges with manual testing of Workday Security Configuration

 Manual testing of Workday Security configurations can become labor-intensive and time-consuming.
-Manually testing all users (across all Security Groups) against a baseline of what an assigned user can access in a tenant and which business processes they can initiate, approves or reject can very soon spiral into an overwhelming task not to mention frustrating (imagine having to do the same thing over and over again - navigating to Action and User screen for all test users to ensure the action and/or field are visible).
-And many a times this limits the ability to have full test coverage because of the involved complications (of the processes and the data transactions).
-Some of the other factors that makes manual testing even difficult are listed below:
+Manually testing all users (across all Security Groups) against a baseline of what an assigned user can access in a tenant and which business processes they can initiate, approve, or reject can spiral into an overwhelming task.
+It also tends to be frustrating; imagine having to do the same thing over and over again, like navigating to Action and User screen for all test users to ensure the action and/or fields are visible.
+This often limits the ability to have full test coverage because of the involved complications (of the processes and the data transactions).

-- Regression testing to avoid the associated unforeseen issues while addressing changes to a complex security configuration
+1. Regression testing to avoid the associated unforeseen issues while addressing changes to a complex security configuration.

 How Opkey’s Automated Workday Security Validator can help?